tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 kind create cluster --image kindest/node:v1.33.4
 ```

-The [`cloud-provider-kind` GitHub docs](https://github.com/kubernetes-sigs/cloud-provider-kind?tab=readme-ov-file#allowing-load-balancers-access-to-control-plane-nodes) suggest we need to remove a label from the single kind node, `kind-control-plane`, to allow ingress access to the control plane, which is forbidden in the default single node setup (though in my setup the `kind-control-plane` node did not have this label):
+The [`cloud-provider-kind` GitHub docs](https://github.com/kubernetes-sigs/cloud-provider-kind?tab=readme-ov-file#allowing-load-balancers-access-to-control-plane-nodes) suggest we need to remove a label from the single `kind` node, `kind-control-plane`, to allow ingress access to the control plane, which is forbidden in the default single node setup (though in my setup the `kind-control-plane` node did not have this label):

 ```shell
 kubectl label node kind-control-plane node.kubernetes.io/exclude-from-external-load-balancers-
 ```

-Before running `cloud-provider-kind` note there are no Custom Resource Definitions in the cluster:
+Before running `cloud-provider-kind` note there are no Custom Resource Definitions (CRDs) in the cluster:

 ```shell
 tw:~/Code/spring-boot-kubernetes$ kubectl get crd